-Often times people do things or give things to others in life that are more than just the object or the act presented before them.
-It’s hard to know though what something means to someone else without the context of having lived their life.
-But more often than not I’d say it’s a safe bet that it’s taken a lot more than money and time for all of those things to be present before you.
-Thereby, if you can find the ability to make the effort to get to know someone else, you will essentially allow yourself to get more than you ever knew by doing so.
+Often times, people do things, or give things, to others in life that are more than just the object or the act presented to them.
+However, when someone does something for you, or gives something to you, it’s hard to know what exactly that something might mean without the context of having read their thoughts or lived their life first.
+Thereby, if you can make the effort to get to know someone else, you will always be given more than you ever would have otherwise.

-Here’s a personal cheat sheet to somewhat understand what I mean by that.
+Here’s a personal cheat sheet to understand what I mean by that.

 (Stock photo from the joyofbaking.com)

-French toast is one of those things that reminds me of times gone by; more specifically, of people who are no longer around.
+French toast is one of those things that reminds me of times gone by.

 It reminds me of Sunday mornings at my grandparents’ house when everybody would gather for brunch and just be a family.
 It reminds me of a whole family.
-Of people no longer here.
-Of laughter and love.
-And later, of the magical hangover cures that my friends and I looked forward to more than the parties themselves.
+My whole family.
+Of people no longer here; of laughter and love; and, in my late teens and early twenties, of the magical hangover cure that the french toast would become after a night of partying.

-There was something magical about those times with my family.
-Something magical about that French toast my grandmother would make, and the scene where I shared those meals.
-I can remember everything about my French toast family Sundays: the smell, the way everyone chipped in to help, what bread she used, how she cooked it, what it looked liked in this giant tray when it finally made it to the table, how fucking hungry I was and how my grandmother used to nit-pick at me to take smaller bites (I would just cut my pieces smaller and stack them up instead), where everybody sat, and you damn well better believe I remember how it tasted.
+I can remember everything about my french toast family Sundays: the smell, the way everyone helped out in the kitchen, what bread my grandmother would use to make it, how she cooked it, what it looked liked in this giant tray sitting on the table, where everybody sat, how fucking hungry I was, how my grandmother used to nit-pick at me to take smaller bites (I would just cut my pieces smaller and stack them up instead), and you damn well better believe I remember how it tasted.

 Everything just seemed so simple and special in those moments when the smell of sweet, sweet calories were in the air.
-Maybe that’s because I was so young and I didn’t have the modern worries that I do today, but I’d like to believe it was more so because when I ate that French toast it was in a setting that signified everything that’s good in the world: family, sharing, love, selflessness.
-We all put aside everything on those days to be a part of something bigger, and no matter what else we had going on I don’t think anyone in my family really wanted to intentionally miss out on it.
-Course if you had, you would have definitely been guilt tripped by my grandmother for doing so.
+Maybe that’s because I was so young and I didn’t have the modern worries that I do today, but maybe it was more so because when I ate that french toast it was in a setting that signified everything that’s good in the world: family, sharing, love, etc.

-What’s funny is that my grandmother – the mastermind behind the French toast and this nostalgic symbol of love and goodness that I’m fantasizing about now – wasn’t even the lovey dovey type despite all the memories I have of her masterpiece now.
-She was just quintessentially southern proper: reserved, a person who kept things ‘close to their chest,’ a stickler for etiquette and appearances, and a woman whom – regardless of your background or upbringing – you said, “Yes Ma’am” and “No Ma’am” to without hesitation.
-In fact, my grandmother and I actually weren’t even that close in comparison to my relations with other family members.
-But whether her stern self intended to or not, there was a lot of love in her cooking, and love that was passed on to others.
-Everything she made was from scratch and her meals had an undeniable amount of time and energy behind them from years and years of practice.
-Time and energy not spent by selfish means.
+What’s funny is that my grandmother, the mastermind behind this nostalgic symbol of love and goodness that I’m fantasizing about now, wasn’t even the lovey dove type you might imagine.
+She was instead quintessentially southern proper.
+A reserved woman who kept things ‘close to her chest’; a stickler for etiquette and appearances; and a woman whom (regardless of your background or upbringing) you said, “Yes Ma’am” and “No Ma’am” to without hesitation.
+In fact, my grandmother and I actually weren’t even that close in comparison to myself and other family members.
+But whether her stern self intended to or not, there was a lot of love in her cooking and in that french toast, and that love was felt by others.

 (Featured photo is my grandmother serving food to my uncle.
 Something I can assure you happened often.
 He’s a big boy.)